 - Shrimp: Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.

 - Tofu: Pat the tofu dry with paper towels; cut into ½-inch cubes.

 - Plant-based chicken: Pat the plant-based chicken dry with a paper towel.

 In a wok or large frying pan over medium-high heat, warm 1 to 2 teaspoons oil until hot but not smoking.
 Add the onion, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.

-Add the pork, season with salt and pepper, and cook, stirring to break up the meat, until lightly browned but not yet cooked through, 2 to 3 minutes.
 Stir in the Burmese spice blend and white parts of the scallions and cook until fragrant, 1 to 2 minutes.
 Add the tomatoes, stir-fry blend, and ¼ cup [½ cup] water and bring to a boil, then reduce to a simmer.
-Cook, stirring occasionally, until the pork is cooked through and the vegetables are tender, 2 to 3 minutes.
+Cook, stirring occasionally, until the vegetables are tender and your protein is cooked through, 1 to 2 minutes for regular shrimp; 2 to 3 minutes for jumbo shrimp; and 3 to 4 minutes for ground meat, tofu, or plant-based chicken.
 Remove from the heat.
-While the pork and vegetables are cooking, prepare the bok choy.
+While your protein and vegetables are cooking, prepare the bok choy.

 Prep and cook the bok choy; finish the dish

 - Trim the root ends from the bok choy; cut the bok choy in half lengthwise, then crosswise into ½-inch-wide pieces.